When the Xbox One launches in November, it won't be exactly what was promised back in May. And that's definitely a good thing.

 Microsoft previously announced a graphics boost for the Xbox One when the console's GPU was officially overclocked from 800MHz to 853MHz last month.

-At the time Microsoft's Xbox Live vice president Marc Whitten said the Xbox One's graphics are "100 percent optimized."
+At the time Microsoft's Xbox Live vice president Marc Whitten said the Xbox One's graphics are "100 per cent optimised."

 "The system is really going to shine [and] the games look pretty incredible," Mehdi said at the Citi conference.